travelgateX/documentation-site/content/connectiontypesbuyers/hotel-x/methods/staticcontent/Hotel.md

 ## Hotels

 Hotels Query returns a hotel list from one supplier's access.
 This entity contains static data about the hotel requested, such as code, name, location, and other information - You can find all these fields in the [graphQL api documentation](https://api.travelgatex.com/).
 This query allows many types of search.
 You can receive hotels with hotel codes or with minimal destination codes, you can also filter the results based on rank.
-In this sense, note that there are mandatory and optional fields that allow filtering the hotels returned in the response.
+In this sense, note that there are mandatory and optional fields that allow filtering the hotels returned to the response.
 As for the response, if the number of hotels that have the selected provider is greater than 1000, these hotels will be returned in paginated responses.
-The full response is split into pages: By default, the maximum number of hotels returned in each page (response) is 1000, but it allows to request between 1 and 1000 hotels by filling in the field maxSize in the criteria.
+The full response is split into pages: By default, the maximum number of hotels returned in each page (response) is 1000, but it allows requesting between 1 and 1000 hotels by filling in the field maxSize in the criteria.
 In order to obtain the next page of hotels, you need to fill in the token field, accordingly.

 In order to enable all kind of search, input parameters must be filled and in some cases its possible to combine them for more accurate search.
 Also, there is some input parameters that must not be combined.
 This characteristic is explained later.